Vitaspiros/mandelbrotVisualizer-old/README.md

 ## Warning: This is buggy and extremely innefficient.<br/>

 <br/>
-A software that can render the border of the Mandelbrot fractal.
+A software that can render the border of the Mandelbrot fractal and zoom to it (though it can generate up to 3 iterations)
 <br/>

 ## Building